maksPara/maksPara/README.md

-I am a highly motivated Product Coordinator in the process of changing career path to become a full-time Software Developer.
-Currently I'm focused on front-end programming, mainly JavaScript and React.
-I graduated a JavaScript Developer course in Coders Lab school.
+Graduated JavaScript Developer course in Coders Lab school.
+Acquired Front-end experience during 1-year Front-end Internship.
-I have entry-level experience in commercial front-end projects.
+Previously, a mentee at Reskilled.io learning React + Typescript under Senior Developers' supervision.
+Currently working as a UI Developer in Grid Dynamics.

 I'm looking to collaborate on front-end projects and contribute to open source projects!